Chunyu-Lin-bjtu/autoware-wiki/Overview.md

 Autoware has been installed and tested with a number of by-wired vehicles.
 Examples of "Powered by Autoware" are listed [here](https://autoware.ai/join/).

-Autoware outputs velocity and angle/curvature.
-PID controller will be taken care by the vehicle's by-wire system.
+The computational output of Autoware is a set of velocity, angular velocity, wheel angle, and curvature.
+These pieces of information are sent as commands to the by-wire controller through the vehicle interface.
+Controlling the steering and throttle needs to be taken care of by the by-wire controller.